 Planning your visit to Brockhole

-Brockhole House and Gardens are open all year.
+Brockhole House and Gardens are closed.
 Opening times are seasonal and will vary on occasions when there are special events.

 Entry to Brockhole House and Gardens and The Lake District Story Exhibition is free.

 It’s very easy to get here